ibm-cloud-docs/account/iam-whatis.md

 In a scenario that you need to provide one service access to another, you can create a policy by using a service to service authorization.
 For more information, see [Using authorizations to grant access between services](/docs/account?topic=account-serviceauth).

+### Related access management controls
+{: #related-access-feature}

+IAM is the foundation for identity and access management in {{site.data.keyword.cloud_notm}}, but you can extend your security strategy by building on IAM access controls with context-based restriction.
+These restrictions work with traditional IAM policies, which are based on identity, to provide an extra layer of protection.
+For more information, see [What are context-based restrictions?](/docs/account?topic=account-context-restrictions-whatis).

 ## How do I use {{site.data.keyword.cloud_notm}} IAM?
 {: #howto}